dirkdirk/speedjots/README.md

 1. Add markdown support to the editor? [simditor-markdown](https://github.com/mycolorway/simditor-markdown)

-1. Add link to this Github repo on the app somewhere.

 1. Setup a demo site for users to try before logging in for the first time.

-1. Refactor code.
+1. Refactor code: move login component to it's own route.

 ## Prerequisites